kayiitaj/loadout/README.md

 4. Add your GitHub Pages URL to Supabase → Authentication → URL Configuration
 5. Push to GitHub Pages

-No backend.
 No build process.
 No subscriptions.